tomtung/omikuji/README.md

         --n_trees <N>                            Number of trees [default: 3]

 ARGS:
-    <training_data>    Path to training dataset file (in the format of the Extreme Classification Repository)
+    <TRAINING_DATA_PATH>    Path to training dataset file (in the format of the Extreme Classification Repository)
 ```

 ```